 investigated accordingly.
 Reports or incidents warranting confidentiality will be handled appropriately and information will

 be disclosed to others only on a need-to-know basis.
-All parties involved in a situation will be counseled and the results of
+All parties involved in a situation will be counselled and the results of

 investigations will be discussed with them.
 The Company will take appropriate action at any indication of a potentially